-Account Off-setting
+8. Appendix – Account Off-setting

 Account off-setting is a process where a credit amount is automatically applied against other liabilities on the client’s account to reduce the existing balance owing.

 The basic premise of off-setting is that the Agency will not disburse money to an importer that owes the Agency money.